RetroDECK/ES-DE/ANDROID.md

 * Swan.emu
 * Yuzu

-Note that some of these emulators still require BIOS files, so not all of them will be completely free from manual configuration.
+Some of these emulators still require BIOS files, so not all of them will be completely free from manual configuration.

 The following emulators have partial FileProvider access support but are currently not configured for that in ES-DE:
-* Dolphin (the FileProvider interface is broken on Android 13 and later)
+* Dolphin (the FileProvider interface is broken on some devices)
 * M64Plus FZ (the FileProvider interface doesn't work reliably and game launching randomly fails when using it)
 * PPSSPP (the FileProvider interface doesn't work with .chd files specifically)